blakedownward/aero_loop/services/remote/README.md

 ## Configuration

-The scripts will look for configuration in this order:
-1. Environment variables (from `.env` file or system)
+Configuration is loaded from environment variables (from `.env` file or system environment).
-2. `config/remote_config.json` file

 Required settings:
 - `PI_HOST` - Raspberry Pi hostname or IP